DiptoChakrabarty/flask-online-store/README.md

 - API built using flask a simple project
 - This is a simple API you can use as a guide for you flask projects
 - The api comes with a bunch of functionalities
-- The api is being upgraded with more features  you can checkout [issues here](https://github.com/DiptoChakrabarty/online-store/issues)
+- The api is being upgraded with more features which I plan to work on, you can checkout [issues here](https://github.com/DiptoChakrabarty/online-store/issues)
 - Different functionalities and modules used are listed below
 - Here are the [API Docs](https://web.postman.co/collections/11841253-1633252c-79ac-4fe4-a42d-1447180ebc25?version=latest&workspace=5573babf-db99-44c9-8b27-4df43388e0cb)  they are being further updated